 In a historical agreement, 10 states sealed the deal for the introduction of Financial Transaction Taxes (FTTs) in a heated session at the meeting of European Finance Ministers on 6 May.
 George Osborne bristled as the countries led by Germany and France set out that FTTs would be introduced in stages, starting with shares and some derivatives, with revenue beginning to roll in next year.

 With the likes of Germany, France, Italy and Spain storming ahead, what of the UK?
-Well, the behavior of our Government has been depressingly negative - trying to stop the FTT pioneer countries proceeding by means of a legal challenge.
-We are delighted to let you know that last week the European Court of Justice threw out the UK’s legal challenge paving the way for this week’s historic progress.
+Well, the behavior of our Government has been depressingly negative – trying to stop the FTT pioneer countries proceeding by means of a legal challenge.
+We are delighted to let you know that on 30 April the European Court of Justice threw out the UK’s legal challenge, paving the way for the following week’s historic progress.
 This is a major and embarrassing setback for Chancellor Osborne and a rebuke for championing the interests of the financial sector over the interests of Britain as a whole.
 Not only was this action ill-timed, misjudged and futile, it will also prove an expensive waste of taxpayer’s money as the Court ruled that legal costs relating to the case must be borne by the UK.

 The UK Chancellor may not be on Robin’s side, but many, many others are: